 To schedule a visit call (218) 927-5181.
 During the scheduling of the visit you will be asked to review health history to gather important information and to determine next steps.

-A clinic consult with the orthopaedic team for evaluation of symptoms, ordering of appropriate labs, and to discuss therapies and/or injections. (conservative non-surgical approach) Initial imaging will take place prior to clinic consult.
+A clinic consult with the orthopedic team for evaluation of symptoms, ordering of appropriate labs, and to discuss therapies and/or injections. (conservative non-surgical approach) Initial imaging will take place prior to clinic consult.

 Your treatment plan will include a team based approach to care discussing the best option for you, the patient.
 Both surgical and non-surgical options will be discussed along with follow-up imaging and non-surgical diagnostics \ interventions.